-We provide a home for as long as someone needs it, along with meaningful work experience in one of our social enterprises and fully funded training.
+Emmaus in the UK provides formerly homeless people with a home for as long as they need it, along with meaningful work experience in one of our social enterprises and fully funded training.
 Living in a stable environment with the opportunity to work helps our companions, as residents are known, to regain lost self-esteem and the confidence to get back on their feet.

 How it works